Skip to content

 Head over to the releases page and install server and cli.
 The latest release labeled Stable is recommended.

-The command to install server looks something like that; just remember to replace VERSION with your desired version number
+The command to install server looks something like that; just remember to replace version with your desired version number

 kubectl apply -f https://gitlab.com/api/v4/projects/21527026/packages/generic/mast/<VERSION>/mast-installer.yaml